eltonmwema/Python-Pandas-EDA/README.md

   3.Possible challenges likely to be encountered,e.g competitors are outlined
 # 2.DATA UNDERSTANDING
 ## 2.1.Importing relevant libraries
-here all the relevant usefull libraries are imported for easier computations
+Here all the relevant usefull libraries are imported for easier computations

 ## 2.2.Reading the datasets
-Here we look at the datasets and decide on the most relevant to our analysis data sets imported include : 1.
-Movies data set 2.
-Budget dataset 3.
-The movie basics dataset
+Here we look at the datasets and decide on the most relevant to our analysis data sets imported include :
+                    1. Movies data set
+                    2. Budget dataset
+                    3. The movie basics dataset

 ## 2.3 Exploring the datasets
-We are describing these 3 data frames to understand on which sets we can combine to work on in order of : a.
-2.3.1 b.
+We are describing these 3 data frames to understand on which sets we can combine to work on in order of :
+                    a.
+2.3.1
+                    b.
 2.3.2

 #### 2.3.2.1 Tidying
 we are tidying the budget data set as we notice null values and odd data types that could affect our analysis after realizing that it has alot of ubnormalities